strongswan/strongswan/src/libcharon/plugins/vici/README.md

 ### log ###

-The _log_ event is issued to registered clients for each debug log message.
+The _log_ event is issued to registered clients for each debug log message on level 0 or 1.
 This event is not associated with a command.

 	{
 		group = <subsystem identifier for debug message>
-		level = <log level, 0-4>
+		level = <log level, 0-1>
 		thread = <numerical thread identifier issuing the log message>
 		ikesa-name = <name of IKE_SA, if log is associated with any>
 		ikesa-uniqued = <unique identifier of IKE_A, if log associated with any>